josh-/CloudyTabs/README.md

 # CloudyTabs

-CloudyTabs is a simple menu bar application that lists your iCloud Tabs.
+CloudyTabs is a simple menu bar application that lists your iCloud Tabs and Reading List.

 ![CloudyTabs](http://joshparnham.com/projects/cloudytabs/CloudyTabs.png)